loopbackio/loopback-next/packages/cli/generators/extension/templates/src/mixins/README.md

   loggers: [ColorLogger];
 }

-const app = new LoggingApplication({
+const app = new LoggingApplication();
-  components: [LoggingComponent] // Logger from MyComponent will be bound to loggers.ColorLogger });
+app.component(LoggingComponent); // Logger from MyComponent will be bound to loggers.ColorLogger
 ```